Spring Fruits And Vegetables: Seasonal Produce Guide

 Grapefruit

 Grapefruit, a beloved citrus fruit, reaches peak juiciness and flavor in spring.
 Look for ones that feel heavy for their size, indicating juiciness, and have smooth, firm skin.
-Remember, the deeper the color, the more intense the flavor.

 This versatile fruit is delightful and fresh, which adds a vibrant touch to salads.
 It can be broiled with a sprinkle of sugar for an easy dessert or juiced for a refreshing drink.